 So to put it simply, the visuals are a step beyond sublimity but the game’s incredible soundtrack just happens to be even better.
 The two go hand in hand to provide the player with one of the greatest gaming experiences you could possibly imagine.

-As I have said before in my original review of this game back on Destructoid, Valkyrie Profile 2 is a work of art in motion and not just visually but musically as well.
-If you can appreciate music and visuals, then this might possibly be your dream game and I damn well love some good music and visuals.
+Valkyrie Profile 2 is a work of art in motion and not just visually but musically as well.
+If you can appreciate music and visuals, then this might possibly be your dream game and I damn well love some good music and visuals as I find that when done right they bring out the personality of the game better than any form of narrative.

-Listening to the music in Valkyrie Profile 2 is just like eating a full bag of Doritos, I just can’t get enough of it, it’s like a drug.
+Listening to the music in Valkyrie Profile 2 is like a drug, I just cannot get enough of it.
 Captivating is probably the most fitting word to describe Valkyrie Profile 2’s soundtrack.
 Heck I’ve spent more time listening to the game’s soundtrack than I have actually playing the game.
-I sometimes even listen to them whilst playing other games, particularly open world RPG’s where they are surprisingly fitting.
+I sometimes even listen to them whilst playing other games, particularly open world RPGs where they are surprisingly fitting.

 “Valkyrie Profile 2 is a work of art in motion”

 I find that the music of Valkyrie Profile 2 has a much greater purpose beyond simply being enjoyable.
 The music of Valkyrie Profile 2 has a purpose beyond merely engaging the player, it also helps build up the game’s abstraction.
-In fact the music in this game somehow tells a better story than its dialogue.
-I don’t know whether or not Motoi Sakuraba was aware of this, perhaps I’m looking into it too much.
-However many of the dungeon music in this game not only the perfect ambiance but also manages to illustrate the significance of the area you are in.
+In fact the game’s ambiance manages to tell a far better story than its dialogue.
+I don’t know whether or not the developers were aware of this, perhaps I’m looking into it too much.
+However many of the dungeon music in this game not only create the perfect ambiance but they also manage to illustrate the significance of the area you are in.

 It is implied that many of the locations you visit in Valkyrie Profile 2 have historic connections with a lot of the game’s lore and whilst I cannot discredit the visual department for doing its bit, the music certainly does it part in building up the abstract background of the game’s story line just as well.
 I swear I could analyze many of the game’s songs and decipher their hidden meanings but I’d rather let you, the player experience that for yourselves.